emirotin/cf-worker-images/README.md

 1. Clone the GitHub repository
 2. Create a new worker at Cloudflare, choose `HTTP Handler` as the type
 3. Replace values in `wrangler.toml` including: name, ORIGIN, WORKER_HOST, CLOUDINARY_CLOUD
-4. Run `yarn` to install dependencies
+4. Run `pnpm i` to install dependencies
-5. Run `yarn deploy` to deploy the worker to Cloudflare, this uses the `name` field in `wrangler.toml` to find your worker, and Cloudflare will require you to login
+5. Run `pnpm deploy` to deploy the worker to Cloudflare, this uses the `name` field in `wrangler.toml` to find your worker, and Cloudflare will require you to login
    - The first time you do this Cloudflare will launch your browser to let you authenticate
-6. Run `yarn tail` to see live logs from the worker
+6. Run `pnpm tail` to see live logs from the worker
 7. You should now be able to test your worker at a url like https://your-worker.your-domain.workers.dev

 ## Deploying to Production